 Colons follow independent clauses (clauses that could stand alone as sentences) and can be used to present an explanation, draw attention to something, or join ideas together.

-To join sentences.
+2. To join sentences.
 You can use a colon to connect two sentences when the second sentence summarizes, sharpens, or explains the first.
 Both sentences should be complete, and their content should be very closely related.
 Note that if you use colons this way too often, it can break up the flow of your writing.
-So don’t go colon-crazy!
+So don’t get carried away with your colons!

 To correct this, simply remove the colon.